jacksonhzx95/jacksonhzx95.github.io/about_me.md

-I am currently working at Telefiled Medical Image Limited at Hong Kong in the meidcal image analysis field, as a Senior Algorithm Engineer.
-I received my PhD and MSc degrees at The Hong Kong Polytechnic University (PolyU-EIE) in 2023 and 2018 respectively, supervised by Dr. Frank H. F. Leung, Prof. Yong-Ping Zheng, and Dr. Sai Ho Ling (UTS).
-I obtained a B.Eng degree from South China University of Technology (SCUT) in 2017.
+I am currently working at Telefiled Medical Image Limited in Hong Kong in the field of medical image analysis, as a Senior Algorithm Engineer.
+I received my PhD and MSc degrees from The Hong Kong Polytechnic University (PolyU-EIE) in 2023 and 2018, respectively, under the supervision of Dr. Frank H. F. Leung, Prof. Yong-Ping Zheng, and Dr. Sai Ho Ling (UTS).
+I obtained my B.Eng degree from South China University of Technology (SCUT) in 2017.

-This is the preliminary version of my personal website, more info and functions will be released very soon.
+This is the preliminary version of my personal website.
+More information and functions will be released soon.

 ## Contact me
 Email: zixun.huang@connect.polyu.hk